SchweizerischeBundesbahnen/scion-workbench/docs/site/getting-started.md

     <summary><strong>Create Todos Component</strong></summary>
     <br>

-In this step, we create the TODO list and place it to the left of the main area.
+In this step, we will create the TODO list and place it to the left of the main area.
 We will use the `TodoService` to get some sample TODOs.
 You can download the `todo.service.ts` file from <a href="https://github.com/SchweizerischeBundesbahnen/scion-workbench/raw/master/apps/workbench-getting-started-app/src/app/todo.service.ts">here</a>.

 1. Create a new component using the Angular CLI.
     ```console